1242035/spree/guides/src/content/developer/core/products.md

 By default, both Taxons and Taxonomies are ordered by their `position` attribute.

 Taxons use the [Nested set model](http://en.wikipedia.org/wiki/Nested_set_model) for their hierarchy.
-The `lft` and `rgt` columns in the `spree_taxons` table represent the locations within the hierarchy of the item.
+The `lft` and `rgt` columns in the `viauco_taxons` table represent the locations within the hierarchy of the item.
 This logic is handled by the [awesome_nested_set](https://github.com/collectiveidea/awesome_nested_set) gem.

 Taxons link to products through an intermediary model called `Classification`.
 This model exists so that when a product is deleted, all of the links from that product to its taxons are deleted automatically.
 A similar action takes place when a taxon is deleted; all of the links to products are deleted automatically.

-Linking to a taxon in a controller or a template should be done using the `spree.nested_taxons_path` helper, which will use the taxon's permalink to generate a URL such as `/t/categories/brand`.
+Linking to a taxon in a controller or a template should be done using the `viauco.nested_taxons_path` helper, which will use the taxon's permalink to generate a URL such as `/t/categories/brand`.